dheeraj7596/SCDV/README.md

 For theory and explanation of SCDV, please visit our [EMNLP 2017 paper](https://www.aclweb.org/anthology/D17-1069.pdf), [BLOG](https://dheeraj7596.github.io/SDV/).

-Note: You neednot download 20Newsgroup or Reuters-21578 dataset.
+Note: You need not download 20Newsgroup or Reuters-21578 dataset.
 All datasets are present in their respective directories.
 We used SGMl parser for parsing Reuters-21578 dataset from [here](https://gist.github.com/herrfz/7967781)